Skip to main content

 Creating a custom emoji

-To get approval for a custom emoji:
+To start the process to create a custom emoji:

-2. Open #emoji-showcase in Slack
+2. Open , external,TTS-only, #emoji-showcase in Slack.

 Request new emoji form